AMD-RIPS/ST-2019/Individual Glitch Classifier/README.md

 Some model files (e.g. PCA) are missing from the folders because the file size is too big.

-Go to:
+For the model to run without error, please go to:

 https://drive.google.com/open?id=1j9NC1SFPMl6BIZFIeQQjyLmk3VEaqGhf

-Download the .pkl files for the five glitches, and put them into the correct folders respectively.
+Download all the .pkl files, and put them into the correct folders respectively.

 ### PCA models